 The Problem of Counterfeiting

 Yet counterfeiting doesn’t just impact the consumer.
 Along the way, they cause devastating effects in terms of brand reputation and diverted revenue streams.
 Where large companies typically benefit from expert brand protection, small business owners can often lack the resources and know-how to defend their intellectual property.
-As a result, SMEs which manufacture and sell online may find themselves struggling to combat counterfeits.
+As a result, SMEs which manufacture and sell online may find themselves struggling to combat fakes.

 The Toy Industry